verilator/verilator/docs/guide/warnings.rst

 .. option:: Unsupported: ....

    This error indicates that the code uses a Verilog language construct that is not yet supported in Verilator.
-See the Limitations chapter.
+See also :ref:`Language Limitations`.

 .. option:: ALWCOMBORDER